LunariumGame/Lunarium/ProjectDocument.md

 5) Headquarters - The headquarters is what the astronaut starts with, and is primarily there for aesthetic (a planned but unimplemented feature was for it to house a tech tree!).
 Note this building generates one iron per turn so that the player isn't hardlocked out of the economy if they've made some errors.

-Each building has an intrinsic cost on deployment in terms of iron and electricity, and can be consulted by clicking the building button associated with the given building.
+Each building has an intrinsic cost on deployment in terms of iron, electricity and food, which can be consulted by clicking the building button associated with the given building.
 Only the reactor does not cost electricity.
 Both resource costs are extracted immediately during the turn.
 To see the exact costs, check out the "Upgrading" section.